HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

-Growing up steadily in all things into Christ is not optional but mandatory for all the believers.
-Every one born into God’s family is predestined by God to grow up steadily and healthily until he reaches the full measure of the stature of the fullness of Christ.
+Growing up steadily in all things into Christ is not optional but mandatory for all believers.
+Everyone born into God’s family is predestined by God to grow up steadily and healthily until he reaches the full measure of the stature of the fullness of Christ.

 It is however disheartening that majority of the people today who claim to be Christians and attend church services dutifully are still spiritually immature, fearful, carnal, sensual, selfish, shallow in spiritual understanding, and unstable in the faith – always been tossed to and fro and carried about with every wind of doctrine, and always drifting from one church to another and from one prophet to another.

-More than ever before in the history of the Church, we now have many gifted, anointed, and charismatic church leaders.
-Nevertheless, many of the people who regularly fellowship in our churches and are under the tutelage of these great leaders remain spiritual babes.
+More than ever before in the history of the Church we now have many gifted, anointed, and charismatic church leaders.
+Nevertheless, many of the people who regularly fellowship in our churches and under the tutelage of these great leaders remain spiritual babes.